Jo Yates-Easterbrook (x-Relate CoupleCounsellor, Mediator BA hons(C) Dip.PST

 - If either of you are not willing to negotiate your own outcome.

 University of Lincolnshire and Humberside 1995 Diploma in Counselling

 University of Lincolnshire and Humberside 1996 BA (Hons) (Counselling).
 2/1.

 Herbert Grey College, Rugby 1996 Certificate CCMC (Relate)

 National Family Mediation 1998 Certificate in Supervision

 Legal Aid Board 1998 Competent Assessment in Legal Aid Mediation

 Herbert Grey College, Rugby 2001 Diploma in Psychosexual Therapy (CBT/Psychodynamic

 Professional Experience: Counsellor in Private Practice and with Relate

-Twenty three years work as an Integrated Couples and 1-to-1 Counsellor; ten years as a Psychosexual Therapist; thirteen years as a Children’s Counsellor/Mediator.
+Twenty nine years work as an Integrated Couples and 1-to-1 Counsellor; fifteen years as a Psychosexual Therapist; twenty seven years as a Children’s Counsellor/Mediator.